• Skip to main content

 • In a large bowl, add the cut strawberries and mix in the sugar, tapioca flour, salt, lemon juice and lemon zest.
 Set aside, and keep the strawberry filling separate from the blueberry filling.

-• On a floured work surface, roll out pie crusts, lay them on the sprayed sheet pan and piece together four crusts to form a larger piece of pastry for one bottom crust.
+• On a floured work surface, roll out pie crusts with a rolling pin, lay them on the sprayed sheet pan and piece together four crusts to form a larger piece of pastry for one bottom crust.
 As you work, fit them into the large sheet pan which is your pie dish.
 You can bake in a regular 9" round pie plate pan and make a smaller version, but this makes a lot of filling so it will most likely bake two pies.

 Use a fork to poke small holes (aka docking) all over the bottom crust of the sheet pan, this helps the crust lay flat during the pre-bake or blind-bake as it is called.
 Sprinkle fine sugar on the bottom crust.
 Chill that crust in the fridge until ready to bake.
 Heat the oven to 425 degrees.